 2. Be careful of the male deers, they bump you if you don’t feed them.

 3. Go further in the park, the first part (like any attraction) is always full.
-So get down to early on and walk around.
+So off the bus earlier early on and walk around.